iszczesniak/cpp/shared_ptr/index.md

 * shared, because the data are managed by a group,

-* ownership, because the data are destoryed when the group becomes empty.
+* ownership, because the data are destroyed when the group becomes empty.

 In Java or C#, a reference has the shared-ownership semantics.